 Thus, MRI is more sensitive in identifying uterine fibroids than ultrasound, does not involve the use of ionizing radiation, and it can readily demonstrate the uterine zonal anatomy.(17,18,19 )

-Submucosal, intramural, and subserosal fibroids are typically effectively differentiated with MRI, and fibroids as little as 5 mm in measurement can be illustrated.
+Submucosal, intramural, and subserosal fibroids are typically effectively differentiating with MRI, and fibroids as little as 5 mm in measurement can illustrate.
 Fibroids in generally abnormal areas, for example, inside the cervix, can also be identified. ( 20 )

 MRI can be very helpful when investigating suspected acute fibroid complications when the patient presents to the emergency department,(21) and it is also a valuable tool that can be used to both predict and assess the response of fibroids to uterine artery embolization (UAE).

 Treatments of fibroids